smithy-lang/smithy-rs/design/src/rfcs/rfc00014_timeout_config.md

 ### HTTP stack terms

 - **Service**: A trait defined in the [`tower-service` crate][tower_service::Service].
 The lowest level of abstraction we deal with when making HTTP requests.
 Services act directly on data to transform and modify that data.
 A Service is what eventually turns a request into a response.
 - **Layer**: Layers are a higher-order abstraction over services that is used to compose multiple services together, creating a new service from that combination.
-Nothing prevents us from manually wrapping services within services, but Layers allow us to do it in a maintainable, flexible, and generic manner.
+Nothing prevents us from manually wrapping services within services, but Layers allow us to do it in a flexible and generic manner.
 Layers don't directly act on data but instead can wrap an existing service with additional functionality, creating a new service.
-Layers can be thought of as middleware.
+Layers can be thought of as middleware. *NOTE: The use of [Layers can produce compiler errors] that are difficult to interpret and defining a layer requires a large amount of boilerplate code.*
 - **Middleware**: a term with several meanings,
   - Generically speaking, middleware are similar to Services and Layers in that they modify requests and responses.
   - In the SDK, "Middleware" refers to a layer that can be wrapped around a `DispatchService`.
 In practice, this means that the resulting `Service` (and the inner service) must meet the bound `T: where T: Service<operation::Request, Response=operation::Response, Error=SendOperationError>`.